irbreeves/MeOws/README.md

 `MeOwS-Wiring.pdf` Wiring instructions for the connecting the ultrasonic distance sensors to the Mayfly.

-__For further details, see: Reeves, I.R.B, Goldstein, E.B., Anarde, K.A., and Moore, L.J. (submitted).
+__For further details, see: Reeves, I.R.B., Goldstein, E.B., Anarde, K.A., and Moore, L.J. (submitted).
 Remote bed-level change and overwash observation with low-cost ultrasonic distance sensors. _Shore & Beach_.__